bakery/baker-docs/scaffolding/containers.md

  └── styles.js          <-- container stylesheet
 ```

 At this point you can jump straight into **index.js** module and start customizing your container to make it useful.
-You can then plug your new component into the main application screen (**app/src/components/App/index.js**) to test it out:
+You can then plug your new container into the main application screen (**app/src/components/App/index.js**) to test it out:

 ```javascript
 import ReactNative from 'react-native';